 In other cases, the need is long-term.
 As Parkinson’s sets in, or a stroke leaves life-changing limitations, families are relieved to know that caring, skilled professionals are available 24 hours a day.

 Providence has been offering quality care since 1960.
 We first responded to requests from churches in Illinois who could not provide adequate care for their aging family members.
 Over the past half-century, we’ve watched the healthcare industry grow and change.
 Navigating those changes has made us a leader in the industry.

 At any of our skilled care campuses, Providence delivers quality care that is both compassionate and professional.
-If you and your family are ready for the next level of care, contact the Providence location nearest you:
+If you and your family are ready for the next level of care, submit the form below or contact the Providence location nearest you.